StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 * DataStores
 * DataCenters

-VMWare vSphere is a [StackState core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "StackState Self-Hosted only").
+VMWare vSphere is a [Rancher Observability core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "Rancher Observability Self-Hosted only").

 ![Data flow](../../.gitbook/assets/stackpack-vmware.svg)

 The VMware StackPack collects all topology data for the components and relations between them as well as telemetry and events.

-* StackState Agent V2 connects to the configured VMWare vSphere instance:
+* Rancher Observability Agent V2 connects to the configured VMWare vSphere instance:
   * Topology data and tags are retrieved for the configured resources.
   * Metrics data is retrieved for the configured resources.
   * The Agent watches the vCenter Event Manager for events related to the configured resources.
-* StackState Agent V2 pushes retrieved data and events to StackState:
+* Rancher Observability Agent V2 pushes retrieved data and events to Rancher Observability:
   * [Topology data](vsphere.md#topology) is translated into components and relations.
-  * [Tags](vsphere.md#tags) defined in VMWare vSphere are added to components and relations in StackState.
-Any defined StackState tags are used by StackState when the topology is retrieved.
+  * [Tags](vsphere.md#tags) defined in VMWare vSphere are added to components and relations in Rancher Observability.
+Any defined Rancher Observability tags are used by Rancher Observability when the topology is retrieved.
-  * [Metrics data](vsphere.md#metrics) is automatically mapped to associated components and relations in StackState.
+  * [Metrics data](vsphere.md#metrics) is automatically mapped to associated components and relations in Rancher Observability.
-  * [Events](vsphere.md#events) are available as a telemetry stream in StackState.
+  * [Events](vsphere.md#events) are available as a telemetry stream in Rancher Observability.

 ## Setup

 ### Prerequisites

-To set up the StackState VMWare vSphere integration, you need to have:
+To set up the Rancher Observability VMWare vSphere integration, you need to have:

-* [StackState Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a single machine with HTTPS connection to both vSphere vCenter and StackState.
+* [Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a single machine with HTTPS connection to both vSphere vCenter and Rancher Observability.
 * A running vSphere vCenter instance.

 ### Install

-The VMWare vSphere StackPack can be installed from the StackState UI **StackPacks** &gt; **Integrations** screen.
+The VMWare vSphere StackPack can be installed from the Rancher Observability UI **StackPacks** &gt; **Integrations** screen.
 You will need to enter the following details:

 * **VSphere Host Name** - The VMWare vSphere host name from which data will be collected.